Back to knowledge

 Hybrid systems (PVT, PV+HP, ...)

-In the case of PVT hybrid system, both heat and electricity is generated.
+In the case of a photovoltaic-thermal (PVT) hybrid system, both heat and electricity are generated.
 The heat production of these panels can be used to reduce fossil fuel consumption and at the same time, satisfy the same supply of domestic hot water and space heating.
-The heat could also be supplied to a low-temperature district heating system to increase the RES contribution and avoid associated emission of GHG.
+The heat could also be supplied to a low-temperature district heating system to increase the contribution of renewable energy sources (RES) and avoid associated emissions of greenhouse gas (GHG).

-The electricity production can be used to power the building systems, be stored, or even be sold to the grid, increasing the RES contribution and generating money savings, and avoiding the emission of GHG.
-There are also some synergies in PVT panels like the optimization of the occupied roof area and better overall module efficiency, thanks to the reduction of hot spots and, the reduction of the module's temperature; increasing its life span and electricity production up to 5-15%
+The electricity production can be used to power the building systems, be stored, or even be sold to the grid, increasing the RES contribution, generating money savings, and avoiding the emission of GHG.
+There are also some synergies in PVT panels like the optimization of the occupied roof area and better overall module efficiency, thanks to the reduction of hot spots and, the reduction of the module's temperature, increasing its life span and electricity production up to 5-15%

 Some innovative examples are: